Night Rating Training

 ✓️ 3 hours of theory

-Who is this training for?
+Who is this training intended for?

-A difference between day and night
+A difference like night and day

-Get more out of your license
+You get more out of your licence

-Content of this training
+Contents of this training

 • 4 hours of flying with an instructor.